-Water scarcity is continuing to become an increasing issue in America.
-Residents in southwestern states have been dealing with water scarcity issues for a number of years already, but now an increasing amount of Americans across the country are dealing with the effects of drought, flooding, population growth and energy production.
+Residents in southwestern states have been dealing with water scarcity issues for a number of years already, but now an increasing number of Americans across the country are dealing with the effects of drought, flooding, population growth and energy production.

-Due to record-breaking drought in the southwest, local government was forced to release an executive order for cities to reduce the amount of water they use by 25 percent.
-Low rainfall in the area means there is not enough fresh water in lakes, rivers and reservoirs suitable for human use.
-In the greater Los Angeles area, the region’s water supplier now delivers 15 percent less water to the cities and charges local utility companies up to four times the normal rate.
+Due to record-breaking drought in the southwest, local government was forced to release an executive order for cities to reduce the amount of water they use by 25%.
+Low rainfall in the area means there is not enough freshwater suitable for human use in lakes, rivers and reservoirs.
+In the greater Los Angeles area, the region’s water supplier now delivers 15% less water to the cities and charges local utility companies up to four times the normal rate.

 Everybody plays a role in the water scarcity issues of the U.S. It’s estimated that the average American used 88 gallons of water per day in 2010.